vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 _BLU Z5_ has determined that the maximum character limit for the name and number for my _Mint Mobile_ SIM card is 20.

-> Note that the character limits are most likely set by the SIM card and/or calculated by the OS
+> ℹ️ The character limits are most likely set by the SIM card and/or calculated by the OS managing
-> managing it based on how much total memory is available.
+> it based on how much total memory is available.

 I also added a contact named "bro" with no number and a nameless contact with with number "5555555555".
 For a total of 22 contacts in the SIM card.